History of the Quran: Codex of Ubayy ibn Ka'b

+Uthmanic codex and canonization

 According to Islamic tradition, the process of canonization ended under the third caliph, Uthman ibn Affan (r.
-23/644–35/655), about twenty years after the death of Muhammad in 650 CE, though date is not exact because it was not recorded by early Arab annalists.
+23/644–35/655), about twenty years after the death of Muhammad in 650 CE, though the date is not exact because it was not recorded by early Arab annalists.
 The Qur'anic canon is the form of the Quran as recited and written in which it is religiously binding for the Muslim community.
 This canonical corpus is closed and fixed in the sense that nothing in the Quran can be changed or modified.

 By the time of Uthman's caliphate, there was a perceived need for clarification of Qur'an reading.
 The Caliphate had grown considerably, expanding into Iraq, Syria, Egypt, and Iran, bringing into Islam's fold many new converts from various cultures with varying degrees of isolation.

 It is believed that the general Hudhayfah ibn al-Yaman reported this problem to the caliph and asked him to establish a unified text.
 According to the history of al-Tabari, during the expedition there were 10,000 Kufan warriors, 6,000 in Azerbaijan and 4,000 at Rayy.
 A large number of soldiers disagreeing about the correct way of reciting the Quran may have caused Hudhayfah to promote a unified text.
 An example of the confusion at this time is seen during a campaign in Tabaristan, where one of the soldiers asked Hudhayfah, "How did the Messenger of God pray?"
 Hudhayfah told him the soldier prayed before fighting.

-It is believed upon Hudhayfah's request Uthman obtained the sheets of the Quran from Ḥafṣa and appointed a commission consisting of Zayd and three prominent Meccans, and instructed them to copy the sheets into several volumes based on the dialect of Quraysh, the main tribe of Mecca.
+It is believed upon Hudhayfah's request Uthman obtained the sheets of the Quran from Ḥafṣa and appointed a commission consisting of Zayd and three prominent Meccans, and instructed them to copy the sheets into several volumes based on the dialect of Quraysh, the primary tribe of Mecca.

 When the task was finished Uthman kept one copy in Medina and sent others to Kufa, Baṣra, Damascus, and, according to some accounts, Mecca, and ordered that all other variant copies of the Quran be destroyed.
 This was done everywhere except in Kufa, where some scholars argue that Ibn Masʿūd and his followers refused.